 For accounting purposes, Prudential has separated any dividend-producing policies issued prior to its demutualization in 2001.
-That segment, known as its closed block business segment, accounts for less than 10% of the company's revenues.
+That segment, known as its closed block business segment, accounts for about 10% of the company's revenues.

 Sales and Marketing

-Prudential distributes its insurance and annuity products through independent brokers and agencies as well as through its force of some 2,600 internal agents.
+Prudential distributes its insurance and annuity products through independent brokers and agencies as well as through Allstate and Prudential's own force of some 2,600 internal agents.
 The company's investment products are marketed through an in-house sales force, while its retirement products are primarily sold through third-party financial advisors, benefit consultants, and brokers.

 Gibraltar Life distributes its products through affinity groups, banks, and from an in-house fleet of Life Planners who target affluent customers and small businesses.

 Revenue for Prudential has grown over the last five years, including a 73% jump in 2012 to some $84.8 billion, primarily due to a legal settlement in the retirement segment.
 So it wasn't surprising when revenue fell 51% to $41.5 million as the company had closed several transactions at the end of 2012.
 The decline in revenue lead to a $667 million net loss and cash from operations dropped $12.4 million to $8.4 million.